Classification using CNN

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 0, stratify = y)

-We can see that there are 787 samples for training and 197 samples for testing.
+There are 787 samples for training and 197 samples for testing.

 X_train.shape, X_test.shape